RoboJackets/ros-training/code/instructions/week2.md

 figure out how we can write a node in C++ first.

 ### Hello World with ROS and C++
 Let's start by writing Hello World with ROS and C++.
-Starting off with a normal C++ Hello World in [publisher.cpp](../igvc_training_exercises/src/week2/publisher.cpp):
+There is standard a standard Hello World program in [publisher.cpp](../igvc_training_exercises/src/week2/publisher.cpp):
 ```C++
 #include <iostream>